-Vaginity is inflammation of the vagina due to irritants, hormonal deficiency such as at the province of the section of th candidiasis.
+Vaginitis is inflammation of the vagina due to irritants, hormonal deficiency such as atrophic vaginitis or infection such as bacterial vaginosis, trichomoniasis and candidiasis.
 It affects persons with a vagina particularly during the reproductive years.
 Common symptoms include: discharge, pruritus and dyspareunia (35).